2024-2025 Capital Seminary & Graduate School Catalog

 Change of Major: If students change majors, the credits earned under all majors will be included in the calculation of attempted, earned, and maximum timeframe credits, as well as GPA calculations.

-Incomplete Courses: Incomplete courses do not earn credit nor influence grade point average in the semester they are listed as incomplete.
+Incomplete Courses: Incomplete courses do not earn credit nor influence grade point average for the qualitative standard in the semester they are listed as incomplete, but do count into the quantitative measure.
 Incomplete courses either turn into an “F” grade if not completed or into a different letter grade when completed.
-Once the course is complete and a grade is entered, a review of academic progress will occur at the next time of formal evaluation.
+Once the course is complete and a grade is entered, a review of academic progress for both measures will occur at the next time of formal evaluation.

 Remedial Courses: Remedial courses will count toward determination of enrollment status, will be eligible for financial aid, and are included in determining completion rates.

 Repeated Courses: Students may repeat a failed course numerous times until it is passed.
 Students may repeat previously passed courses only once.
-Repeated courses will count toward determination of enrollment status and previously passed courses will be eligible for financial aid only once.
-Repeated courses are computed in the completion rate.
+Repeated courses will count toward determination of enrollment status and previously passed courses will be eligible for Title IV financial aid only once.
+Repeated courses are computed in the completion rate as both credits attempted and credits earned.
+Higher grades replace previous grades for repeated courses which in turn will impact the GPA (qualitative) metric.

 Requirements for a Part-Time Student: Students who are part-time (below 12 credits) must complete 67% of credits attempted per year in order to maintain academic progress.
 Cumulative grade point average requirements are the same as the full-time students.